Orwell Astronomical Society (Ipswich)

 2015

-At the 2015 AGM [2015a], the Trustees reported being astounded to find, during their recent annual inspection of the observatory, that the RA drive wheel and worm gear of the Tomline Refractor were unlubricated.
-They advised application of a non-polluting lubricant.
-The observation by the Trustees was surprising as the RA drive wheel and worm gear had run dry satisfactorily ever since anyone could remember.
-Martin Cook advised that he periodically lubricates the RA drive wheel with a dry spray that avoids dust gathering on the gear teeth [2016a].
-The Trustees also reported that the OG was "rather misty" and recommended that "a gentle wipe could help on occasions".
-Given the problematic and elongated history of efforts to maintain the OG free from mist, the Trustees recommendation of an occasional gentle wipe as an adequate remedy too elicited some surprise.
+The RA drive wheel and worm gear had run dry satisfactorily ever since anyone could remember.
+Martin Cook advised that his periodic maintenance regime includes lubrication of the RA drive wheel with a dry spray that avoids attracting dust to the gear teeth [2016a].
+Given the problematic and elongated history of efforts to maintain the OG free from mist, the recommendation of an occasional gentle wipe was most surprising.

 Mike Whybray effected a repair to the illuminator for the declination setting circle and, while doing so, found the periscope mirrors to be misaligned and loose.
 Together with Martin Cook, he renovated and tightened the mirrors and realigned the periscopes [2015b, 2015c, 2015d, 2015e].